hanabi/hanabi.github.io/README.md

 ### Ambiguous Finesses

 * Sometimes, the person who is supposed to blind play a card into a *Finesse* is ambiguous.
 For example, on the first turn of a 4 player game, Player 1 clues player 4 about a Red 2.
 Both player 2 and player 3 have red 1 on their *Finesse Position*.
-* In this situation, player 2 would think it is a *Reverse Finesse *directed at player 3, and discard.
+* In this situation, player 2 would think it is a *Reverse Finesse* directed at player 3, and discard.
 Next, player 3 might think that player 2 made a mistake and "missed" the *Finesse*, discarding himself.
 * Here, player 3 is actually the one making the mistake.
 It follows from *High-Value Principle* that you should never assume that your teammates are making a mistake.
 If player 2 is discarding, then it means that player 3 also has the exact same copy of the card, and player 3 should immediately blind play.
-  * It is also possible that player 2 is performing a special move called a *Hesitation Blind Play*, which is covered later on in the document.
+  * It is also possible that player 2 is performing a special move called a *Pass Bluff* (which is covered later on in the document).

-### Positional Discards
- (Indicating a Play with a Discard)
+### Positional Discards (Indicating a Play with a Discard)

 * On the final go-around of the game, if you have no clues left and no cards to play, you can transmit information based on which card you discard.
 * Thus, you can discard the slot in your hand that matches the slot in someone else's hand that they are supposed to play.